 What You Are Building

 You are training or fine-tuning a model and you now have obligations about the data that went into it.
 The EU AI Act pushes providers of general-purpose models toward publishing a sufficiently detailed summary of training content, honoring rights reservations and text-and-data-mining opt-outs, and being able to answer downstream regulators and rights holders about what the model learned from.
-The recurring engineering problem underneath all of that is the same: at the moment a regulator or a content owner asks "was my content in your training set, and how deeply did the model absorb it," most training pipelines cannot answer, because the pipeline never recorded the question's inputs while it had them.
+The recurring engineering problem underneath all of that is the same: at the moment a regulator or a content owner asks "was my content in your training set, and how deeply did the model absorb it," the answer depends on information the pipeline held at training time, and a pipeline that did not record it while it had it has nothing to answer from.

 What you are building is a training loop that answers that question by construction.
 Concretely: a governed boundary between "we computed a gradient from this example" and "we applied that gradient to the model," where every example is admitted, attenuated, or refused against its own provenance and licensing metadata, and every one of those decisions is written to a tamper-resistant log you can hand to an auditor.